OpenBOM ERP Integration: Best Practices and Tools

 3. OpenBOM non-code programmable user-defined commands.
 Those customizable tools can be configured for each OpenBOM account and point to a specific external REST API endpoint (for example to save data in ERP).
 The payload provided to each command can include a full BOM or a specific revision.

-4. OpenBOM vdR Nexus is an integration platform as a service to provide middleware and also a set of prepackaged integrations between PLM and various ERP systems.
-Check for more information here.
+4. Partners and middleware based solutions.
+OpenBOM vdR Nexus is an integration platform as a service to provide middleware and also a set of prepackaged integrations between PLM and various ERP systems.
+Also, integrations are available from other partners.

 5. OpenBOM pre-packaged integrations: Check ready-to-be-used solutions integrating OpenBOM with different ERP software and financial systems.